vincentmorneau/apex-pwa/doc/part2.md

 ![ORDS Doc Root](./part2-doc-root.png)

 The value next to `standalone.doc.root` is the location where we need to put `sw.js` and `manifest.json`.
 More on the content of these two files in [Part 4](./part4.md) and [Part 5](./part5.md).

+### Using Glassfish

+On Glassfish, we want to store our files in `<domain path>/docroot`.

+An example would be: `/opt/glassfish4/glassfish/domains/domain18/docroot`.

 ## Development Tips